bytexenon/lenooby09.github.io/README.md

 ---

+### Games
+I play a wide variety of games and some are: Terraria, Stardew valley, Minecraft, Red Dead Redemption 2, No Man's Sky, Ghostrunner, Kingdom come deliverance and BeamNG

+---

+### People that inspire me
+I have been inspired by a lot of people but most notably by Theo, Primeagen and PirateSoftware

+---

 ### Special Thanks
 I would like to give a special thanks to Nanami, for getting me into Kotlin in the first place.